B.A., Louisiana State University

 Professor Roark holds a LL.M degree from Duke University and a B.A.
 Degree from Louisiana State University.

-- Limited Sales Warranties as an Alternative to Intellectual Property: An Empirical Analysis of the Deterrent impact on consumers of the I-Phone Warranties, DUKE L & TECH.
+- Limitation of Sales Warranties as an Alternative to Intellectual Property Rights: An Empirical Analysis of iPhone Warranties, DUKE L & TECH.
 REV. (Fall 2010).
+SSRN

-- Groping Along Between Things Real and Things Personal: Defining Fixtures in law and Policy in the UCC, 78 U. CINCINNATI L. REV. 1437 (2010)
+- Groping Along Between Things Real and Things Personal: Defining Fixtures in law and Policy in the UCC, 78 U. CINCINNATI L. REV. 1437 (2010).
+SSRN

 - The Real Property Interest in the UCC: Fixtures and Encumbrances, 42 UCC L. J. 197 (2010).

-- Reading Mohammed in Charleston: Understanding U.S. Jurisprudential Approaches to Law, Language and Norms 14 WIDENER L. REV. 205 (2007).
+- Reading Mohammed in Charleston: Assessing the U.S. Courts Approach to the Convergence of Law, Language and Norms, 14 WIDENER L. REV. 205 (2008).
+SSRN

 - Note, Warning!
 Road Block Ahead!: Louisiana creates Log Jam of Search and Seizure Analysis, 46 LOY.
 L. REV. 1341 (2000).

-- Advice and Demands from a Law School Professor, The Law Street Journal, online at http://www.thelawstreetjournal.com/
+- Advice and Demands from a Law School Professor, The Law Street Journal

 - Divergent Opinions: Why Community Matters, Book review of Going to Extremes: How Like Minds Unite and Divide, by Cass Sunstein.
 Oxford University Press: New York 2009.
 Pp. 171. $21.95, posted at Concurring Opinions.